rpajanssen/java-triangle/exception-handling/before/README.md

 ...

+## 13. Unwanted swallowing of exceptions

+An example is given in the PersonCrudResource in the method: _deletePerson(long personId)_.

+Sometimes an exception may be thrown that you kind of want to ignore.
+You may want to do some kind of handling, but afterwards you want to continue processing as normal.
+But there are situations where you should NOT swallow an exception like nothing happened.

+In this example the exception is swallowed like nothing happened and the client using this REST resource never will know something went wrong and the data that should have been deleted might still be there!

 # And...

-## 13. Handle access denied exceptions
+## 14. Handle access denied exceptions

 ...

-## 14. Handle method level security
+## 15. Handle method level security

 ...

+# And...

+Always have automated (integration)tests validating the exception scenarios!

 # Alternative solutions